goehringlab/saibr_fiji_plugin/README.md

 ## Citation

-If you use this program as part of a publication, please cite the following reference: ???
+If you use this program as part of a publication, please cite the following reference:

+Rodrigues, N.T.L., Bland, T., Borrego-Pinto, J., Ng, K., Hirani, N., Gu, Y., Foo, S., and Goehring, N.W.
+(2022).
+SAIBR: A simple, platform-independent method for spectral autofluorescence correction.
+BioRxiv 2022.01.19.476881.

 ## License